Social Media: Understanding a Teen's WorldLast Updated: Tuesday, March 17, 2020

-It is never too late for parents to get acquainted with various websites, social media sites, and the slang terms teens use to communicate while texting and using social media.
+It is never too late for parents to get acquainted with the various social apps (applications), and the slang terms teens use to communicate while texting and using social media.

 - Tumblr (users can post photos, videos, gifs and more in a microblogging format)

-- Twitch (app where users can livestream themselves playing video games)
+- Twitch (app where users can livestream themselves playing video games and interact with viewers)

 Did you know?
 Many of these apps are free to download from apps stores.
 In addition, kids are often one step ahead of their parents in the latest privacy settings, allowing them to block their “friended” parents from viewing their activity on these sites until the parent figures it out.

 How do you help a child develop skills to make good choices?
 Ensure they use their online privileges wisely?
 Avoid inappropriate behavior or inaccurate information?